DsixTools/python-smeftrunner/README.md

 ## Installation

-The package requires Python version 3.5 or above as well as `numpy` and `scipy`, which are best installed using the system's package manager or a Python distribution like [Anaconda](https://docs.continuum.io/anaconda/).

-With these prerequisites, the package can be installed simply with
+The package requires Python version 3.5 or above.
+It can be installed with

 ```bash
 python3 -m pip install smeftrunner